Judiciary of the Czech Republic: Pardon and amnesty

 Czech president is endowed by the Constitution with extrajudicial power of interfering in criminal proceedings, before, during and after the trial.
 He can "pardon and mitigate penalties imposed by the court, order not to initiate criminal proceedings and suspend them if they are already initiated, and expunge sentences" (as if they never happened).
 When he does so en masse, this is called amnesty.
 This prerogative had been used several times by Václav Havel in order to stress the discontinuity with pre-1989 socialist regime.

 In 2013 Václav Klaus gave amnesty to about a third of prisoners disillusioning the public and attracting criticism from many, including senior judges.
 In the heart of the controversy appeared stopping of serious fraud cases, when the court proceedings had dragged on for more than eight years.
 Defending the step, Klaus mentioned the critique by the EU for lengthy court proceedings.
 His critics, on the other hand, argued that he needlessly interrupted delivering of justice in difficult, high-profile cases of serious financial crime, rouge privatisation and corruption.
 The Senate took a court action against the president, alleging high treason at the Constitutional Court.
 However, the Constitutional Court rejected the treason charges on the grounds that Klaus could not be charged with constitutional violations - given the fact that the charges came on the eve of the end of Klaus's term.

 Analysis and criticism

 Access to justice

 The report of European Union Agency for Fundamental Rights criticizes the Czech Republic mainly for costs and length of legal proceedings, which is a long-term and endemic problem.
 It says: "In the Czech Republic, for example, where a considerable length of proceedings is suggested to be de-motivating for victims of discrimination, the average duration of civil proceedings can take several years in one region, yet only a few months in another."
 It is also said to be the most frequent problem across the EU.
 Other issues mentioned are that legal aid is not quite sufficient (a new law is being prepared) as well as an imperfect Antidiscrimination Act, which, among other things, stipulates reverse burden of proof in antidiscrimination cases.

 Amnesty International's reports on the state of human rights repeatedly bring up the discrimination against Roma, especially in education.

+Judicial governance and informal influence

+Recent academic research has highlighted how informal practices within Czech courts can shape judicial administration and decision-making.
+Some senior judges—particularly court presidents and apex-court members—exercise substantial informal influence over the selection of judges, panel composition and case assignment, and even legislative drafting.
+Such “superjudges” may strengthen judicial expertise and independence, but can also blur traditional separations of powers and reduce internal accountability within the judiciary.